emard/ulx3s/README.md

     [ ] ESP-32: GPIO12 at boot selects internal flash voltage,
         it is connected to J1_27+ and wrong pullup/pulldown at boot will prevent ESP32 from booting
+    [ ] ESP-32: won't boot when SD connected.
+Don't solder it at PCB v1.7 it should be routed differently in newer release